 In the certification standard and scheme developed here, efforts have been made to globally align with other certification programs and at the same time making the Indian forest fiber based industry compete globally.
 Since there is a high cost associated with the certification process, care has been to simplify the standard without compromising with global conditions so that it remains within the reach of small and marginal land holders.
-The standard is fully voluntary and not legal.
-It is only for the benefit of tree owners interested in value addition through certification.

-Three broad situations exist in TOF where management objectives and operations differ markedly, there are, the urban forests, the agroforests with block and the agroforests with scattered trees.
-Urban forests and trees along highways /avenues as well as in parks and gardens in urban areas have environmental protection and aesthetic purpose for abetting pollution, recreation, amenities and as green lungs and thus mainly dead and dying trees are replaced.
+Three broad situations exist in TOF where management objectives and operations differ markedly, there are, the urban forests, the agroforests with block and the agroforests with standalone trees.
+Urban forests and trees along avenues in parks and gardens in urban areas have environmental protection and aesthetic purpose for abetting pollution, recreation, amenities and as green lungs and thus mainly dead and dying trees are replace.
 In case of block and compact agroforests, main goal is economic return and are thus managed on economic considerations generally on short rotations.
 There are, of course tree groves in rural areas which have social and cultural values.
-The scattered trees in rural areas which occurs in homestead and farms are also managed for economic returns with limited and no focus for environmental protection and biodiversity conservation except for the isolated trees planted in tea and coffee plantations which serve as cover crop.
+The standalone trees in rural areas which occurs in homestead and farms are also managed for economic returns with limited and no focus for environmental protection and biodiversity conservation except for the isolated trees planted in tea and coffee plantations which serve as cover crop.

-While developing the certification standard and scheme, the situations of the three broad situations have been kept in view.
-For example, the standard for the scattered trees has further simplified compared to other two categories.
+While developing the certification standard and scheme, the situations of the three broad have been kept in view.
+For example, the standard for the standalone trees has further simplified compared to other two categories.
 Similarly, the standard of urban forests are made more rigorous compared to standard of block and compact agroforests.